viktorfrom/e7020e_bare/README.md

 ### Rust `panic` Handling

-The `rust` compiler statically analyses your code, but in cases some errors cannot be detected at compile time (e.g., array indexing out of bounds, division by zore etc.).
+The `rust` compiler statically analyses your code, but in cases some errors cannot be detected at compile time (e.g., array indexing out of bounds, division by zero etc.).
 The `rust` compiler generates code checking such faults at run-time, instead of just crashing (or even worse, continuing with faulty/undefined values like a `C` program would) .
-A fault in Rust will render a `panic`, whith an associated error message (useful to debugging the application).
+A fault in Rust will render a `panic`, with an associated error message (useful to debugging the application).
 We can choose how such `panic`s should be treated, e.g., transmitting the error message using `semihosting`, `ITM`, some other channel (e.g. a serial port), or simply aborting the program.

 The `panic` example demonstrates some possible use cases.